IEEESBITBA/curso-de-python-sistemas/README.md

     GGL_KEY_FORUM=1113333333-xXxXxXXX  # This is google's client ID

     # Optional
+    # Nothing below this line is required to make the server work
+    # --------------
     GONTAINER_FS=/home/myuser/alpinefs # Path to linux filesystem with python3 installation
     FORUM_HOST=https://my.site.com  # If hosting on non-local address this is required for proper callback function PORT=3000 #Default